 On this last one, here are three useful frameworks for thinking through desired outcomes:

 - Rational Aim: What does the group need to know by the end of the sesion?

-- Experiential Aim: What do we need to be?
+- Experiential Aim: Who do we need to be?

 3. Hand, Head, and Heart

 This approach from Leadership Strategies is my favorite.